seyhajin/monkey2/modules/monkey/docs/language/misc.md

 Inline comments can be done with the `'` character.
 ```
-Print "hello!" 'this line prints hello on the output console
+Print "hello!" 'this line prints hello! on the output console
 ```